forcedotcom/LightningTestingService/developer-workflow.md

 ![Metadata visualization and runtime flowchart](doc-resources/metadata-visualization-and-runtime-flowchart.png)

-For more sophisticated development processes, use the LTS command line tool, a plug-in for Salesforce DX.
+For more sophisticated development processes, use the LTS commands, included with the salesforcedx CLI plugin.
 It allows you to integrate the LTS into your automated testing, continuous integration, and other source-based development processes.

 The command line tool automates running your test suites.
 It opens the same URL you can open manually, and uses WebDriver to observe the test suite as it runs.
 Then it parses and packages the results for use in command line-based development processes.